 The most significant of these are the early Christian tombs, crypts and cemetery buildings.
 These rare discoveries are showcased at the Cella Septichora Visitor Center.
 Besides the different sized burial buildings, an unfinished chapel from the second half of the 4th century can also be viewed.

-The most spectacular piece in Hungarian Islam architecture is Mosque of Pasha Qasim, or in short the Pécs Mosque (Pécsi dzsámi).
+The most spectacular piece in Hungarian Islamic architecture is the Mosque of Pasha Qasim, or in short the Pécs Mosque (Pécsi dzsámi).

-The symbol of Pécs is the unique blend of the encounter of different cultures, by visiting we not only explore its architectural specialties, but we can throw ourselves in an interesting chapter of Hungarian history in the frames of a history lesson.
+The symbol of Pécs is the unique blend of the encounter of different cultures, by visiting, we are not only exploring its architectural specialties but also we are throwing ourselves in an interesting chapter of Hungarian history in the frames of a history lesson.

 The most important cultural investment of Pécs was the grandiose Pécs 2010 Europe’s Cultural Capital project.